zhangyihome/code-push-cli/cli/README.md

 This will launch a browser, asking you to authenticate with either your GitHub or Microsoft account.
 This will generate an access key that you need to copy/paste into the CLI (it will prompt you for it).
 You are now successfully authenticated and can safely close your browser window.

-If at anytime you want to determine if you're already logged in, and if so, with which account, you can run the following command to display the e-mail address associated with your current authentication session, and which identity providers your account is linked to (e.g. GitHub):
+If at anytime you want to determine if you're already logged in, you can run the following command to display the e-mail address associated with your current authentication session, and which identity providers your account is linked to (e.g. GitHub):

 ```shell
 code-push whoami